venovako/VecJac/old/README.md

-Routines without the Gram-Schmidt orthogonalization.
+Routines without the compensated summation and the Gram-Schmidt orthogonalization.